kumar045/mdfileviewer/Module 3 Part A.md

 **Estimated time needed:** 45 minutes

 Welcome to the hands-on lab for **Front End Deployment with CICD**.
-In this lab, you will deploy a front end with continuous integration and continuous deployment.
+In this lab, you will deploy a front end on App Engine with continuous integration and continuous deployment.

 # Common Steps: